-All of these datasets have been integrated and are reported in Appendix E.
+All of these datasets have been integrated and are reported in Appendix C.

-Annex II Marine Mammal (harbour porpoise Phocoena phocoena) Surveys
+Annex II Marine Mammal (harbour porpoise Phocoena phocoena) Surveys history functions.

-This small toothed cetacean species occurs throughout Irish continental shelf waters including estuarine, coastal and offshore environments in which it carries out breeding, foraging, resting, social activity and other life history functions.
 Individual porpoises of all ages use sound as their primary sensory tool in order to navigate, communicate, avoid predators, or locate and facilitate the capture of prey under water.
 Group sizes tend to be small (i.e. in single figures, more commonly 2 to 3 individuals) although larger aggregations may occasionally be recorded, particularly in the summer months.
 The species breed annually in Ireland, predominantly during the months of May to September.
 The principal calving period in Irish waters is thought to occur in the months of May and June, although it may extend throughout the summer months and into early autumn.
 Newborn calves are weaned before they are one year old.
 Mating commonly occurs several weeks after the calving season.